-Publisher: Parkinson's Association of Southwest Florida
+By the Parkinson's Association of Southwest Florida

 Four of the videos posted to the PASF YouTube channel are exercise videos.
 Each is 25 minutes long.
 Focus of the videos include strength and mobility, balance skills, seated and mat exercises.

-Publisher: The Parkinson's Gym
+By The Parkinson's Gym

 Cost: Free for 10 videos; $96/3-month membership, $186/6-month membership, and $326/12-month membership for live classes and archived videos

 Ten full length exercise videos (and informative blog posts) by personal trainer Zach Guza are free.
 Equipment needed: a chair, broomstick, and light weights (or a couple water bottles or food cans).
 Gym membership includes live workout classes, access to archived class videos, and personal consults with the trainer.

 Parkinson's On The Move

 By Parkinson's On The Move